What do I like in my music?

 - Creative blending of genres within an album (or even a song).
 Tull (again), Queen.

 - Folk music (Irish and English and their descendants mostly) and anything that blends it with.
-Flogging Molly for Irish folk and The Currency for Aussie Folk.
+Flogging Molly for Irish folk and The Currency for Aussie Folk (apologies for the facebook link).

 - Sadness.
 Depressing stories and melancholy music.
 An offering for my inner emo if you like.
 I have a special playlist on my iTunes I just call "Melancholy".